Sargueil-CiTCoM/ipasuite-docs/source/configuration.md

 reference_qushape_file (file path) (optional)
 : If using Reference QuShape project : will be used in QuShape to pre-generate peak calling and alignment

-qushape_file (relative file path) (optional)
+qushape_file (optional)
-: QuShape project : If you already treated the data outside ipasuite, and want to import those data, you can fillup this field.
-If this field is filled in and no file is present for this sample in `results/2-qushape` ipasuite will try to import this file. `path_prefix` (from `ipasuite config`) is prefixed with the content of the to construct fullpath.
-This field overwrite probe_file and control_file
+: Direct import of QuShape projects : Filling this field let you to import readily treated QuShape data.
+If this field specifies a file, Ipanemap Suite will try to import it as QuShape file, unless there is already a corresponding file in `results/2-qushape`.
+If a QuShape file is specified, `probe_file` and `control_file` are ignored.
+The file can be specified with a path relative to the path prefix as specified in the configuration of the project.

+reference_qushape_file
+: Specify a reference file for QuShape.
+Use this to specify a template for QuShape.

+map_file
+: Direct import of map files : This field let you to import normalized reactivity data from other sources (e.g. ShapeMapper2) as map files.
+If a file is specified, Ipanemap Suite imports it and ignores all other specifications of data for the experiment.
+The file can be specified with a path relative to the path prefix as specified in the configuration of the project.

+discard
+: This columns allows you to mark experiment data rows that should be ignored by Ipanemap Suite.
+This can help to keep a record of disregarded data in `samples.tsv` or temporarily take out data.

 <!--
 For each type of experimental condition, you must declare it in the `condition_names` of `config.yaml` file the name declared in the config file must be the same as the on in `samples.tsv`